Eristica Tops One Day Volume of $2.00 (ERT)

-Eristica (ERT) traded flat against the US dollar during the 24 hour period ending at 14:00 PM Eastern on March 15th.
-Over the last seven days, Eristica has traded flat against the US dollar.
-One Eristica coin can currently be purchased for approximately $0.0017 or 0.00000003 BTC on cryptocurrency exchanges.
-Eristica has a total market cap of $285,862.48 and $2.00 worth of Eristica was traded on exchanges in the last day.
+Eristica (ERT) traded flat against the dollar during the 24-hour period ending at 13:00 PM ET on March 17th.
+Eristica has a total market cap of $285,862.48 and $2.00 worth of Eristica was traded on exchanges in the last 24 hours.
+During the last week, Eristica has traded flat against the dollar.
+One Eristica coin can now be purchased for $0.0017 or 0.00000003 BTC on major exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.